igor11191708/swiftui-loop-videoPlayer/README.md

 ### Supported Video Types and Formats
 The AVFoundation framework used in the package supports a wide range of video formats and codecs, including both file-based media and streaming protocols.
 Below is a list of supported video types, codecs, and streaming protocols organized into a grid according to Apple’s documentation.
 Sorry, didn’t check all codecs and files.
-Hope they are all work well.

 | Supported File Types     | Supported Codecs | Supported Streaming Protocols      |
 |--------------------------|------------------|-------------------------------------|